tlienart/Xranklin.jl/docs/workflow/folder_structure.md

 \lskip

+#### Tweaks

-**Note**: in some cases you will want some paths to be kept _as is_.
+In some cases you will want some paths to be kept _as is_ (without the automatic addition of `index.html`).
 This can be done with the global page variable `keep_path`.
 For instance with things like Google Analytics, you may have to prove ownership of your site by placing a custom HTML file in a given location (see [this tutorial](https://support.google.com/webmasters/answer/9008080#html_verification)).
 For such cases you would indicate `keep_path=["the/path.html"]` and Franklin would respect that:

 ```plaintext